 Stealth Pun: The Spleen's name makes no sense until you remember the phrase "venting one's spleen."

 Super Hero: Parodies the genre.
 The only ones with genuine superpowers are Spleen, Sphinx, and Invisible Boy.

-Super Strength: Mr. Furious, but only when his Unstoppable Rage really has kicked in.
+Super Strength: Mr. Furious, but only when his Unstoppable Rage truly kicks in.
 It's stated he once pushed a bus all on his own (despite him making excuses due to presently suffering a Heroic BSOD at the time).
 Proven when triggered at the end, which allows him to manhandle Casanova.

 That Poor Cat: Happens while The Blue Raja is using a dartboard for target practice.

 Technical Pacifist: Doctor Heller, who designs nonlethal weapons, such as the "Shrinker" (which causes the target's clothing to contract painfully tight) and the "Blame-thrower" (which startsarguments).

 This Looks Like a Job for Aquaman: Played with for Invisible Boy.
 He can only turn invisible when no one is looking at him, which seems useless until they encounter an automated defense system.
 Which is not exactly uncommon.

 Victory Is Boring: After putting away every supervillain in the city, Captain Amazing is left with only incompetent gangs of thugs, which prompts him to get Casanova Frankenstein released.